-Course XII.-Advanced grammar; comparative study of the best text-books; disputed points in syntax.
+Course XII.-Grammar for high school teachers; comparative study of the best text-books; general grammar; logical analysis; syntax.
 (Required of all State students.)
 Two hours a week; second term; 2 credits.

-Course XIII.-The genesis and development of the English novel; representative masterpieces read and discussed; essays.
+Course XIII.-The genesis and development of the English novel; representative masterpieces read and discussed; essays based upon the work done in class.
 Two hours a week; second term; 2 credits.